dtcristo/intro-to-wasm-in-rust/README.md

 # Introduction to WebAssembly in Rust

 Examples shown in my talk at Rust Melbourne meetup 14/08/2019.
+The recording is available on [YouTube](https://www.youtube.com/watch?v=WONGc1zUxtc).

 ## Installation